Advertiser Disclosure

 • Your merchant account provider’s information (including name, phone number, address, and website)

-This information can be uploaded online or printed out and mailed to the FNS.
-In either case, the approval process can take as long as 45 days to complete.
+This information can be uploaded online or printed and mailed to the FNS.
+In either case, the approval process can take as long as 45 days.
 During this time, you won’t be able to accept SNAP payments.

 When you’ve completed the registration process and been approved for a SNAP permit, you’ll be issued a seven-digit FNS Account Number that identifies you as an FNS-approved business.
-While that’s pretty much it for the paperwork requirements, you’ll still need to reconfigure your processing equipment to accept SNAP payments.
+While that’s pretty much it for the paperwork requirements, your processor must reconfigure your processing equipment to accept SNAP payments.

 Here are some additional considerations regarding SNAP permits:

-• If you’re a Multiple Store Owner (MSO), you cannot use the online application process.
+• You cannot use the online application process if you’re a Multiple Store Owner (MSO).
 Instead, an FNS representative will work with you directly to get your permit approved.
 The FNS defines a Multiple Store Owner as a business entity that owns 10 or more eligible retail food stores.

 • Only approved food items may be purchased with SNAP funds.
-Hot food, restaurant food, alcoholic beverages, pet food, and other non-food items are not allowed.
+Hot food, restaurant food, alcoholic beverages, pet food, and other non-food items are prohibited.
 (Note that some of these items may be purchased with TANF funds.)

-Numerous special rules apply to SNAP payments that you’ll want to be familiar with.
+You’ll want to be familiar with numerous special rules that apply to SNAP payments.
 Here are the most important considerations:

 • Payments must be for SNAP-approved food items only